 Architectural Overview

 <<Provide narrative describing the architectural reviewers report and conclusions and if the lender’s underwriter concurs with the conclusions.
 Identify any modifications to the report conclusions and provide justification.
 Confirm if the review complies with the statement of work.
 Identify deliverables included in the application package.
-Include a narrative concerning key elements of the reviews, the appropriate HUD forms, and their correspondence with the design architect.>>      Construction Progress Schedule
+Include a narrative concerning key elements of the reviews, the appropriate HUD forms, and their correspondence with the design architect.>>

+Green MIP Summary – If applicable

+<<Provide narrative discussion.
+Include the name of the Standard Keeper and also the name of the green building certification and level that will be provided (e.g., LEED, Silver, Gold, etc.).
+Provide the design (proposed) Energy Use Intensity (kBtu/ft2) results and prospective Energy Score Rating as analyzed in the Statement of Energy Design Intent (SEDI) Report and confirm that the proposed energy and water reductions, the green building certification and the required Energy Star Score will be achieved per ORCFs Green MIP Program Guidance.>>

+Construction Progress Schedule

 <<Provide narrative discussion of the construction period as projected by the general contractor and project architect.
 Indicate if architectural reviewer agrees.
 Typically, an updated Construction Progress Schedule that accurately reflects the month and date of construction start and completion will be needed prior to closing.>>